 What if none of that works?

-If you’ve repeatedly tried to provide feedback to your problem employee and the difficult conversations still aren’t working, it’s time to consider other options.
+If you’ve repeatedly tried to provide feedback to your difficult employee and the difficult conversations still aren’t working, it’s time to consider other options.
 Sometimes you can help people the most by guiding them to pursue opportunities better suited to their capabilities, though it’s important to approach this with care.
 Seek involvement and counsel from a supervisor, the HR department, or legal counsel.

 Before you escalate a situation, be sure that you’ve made every effort to be fair, and that you’ve kept a written record of the problem behaviors, the impact of these behaviors, and the feedback that you delivered.
-This could reduce both pushback from your superiors or from the problem employee, and it may lower litigation risks or negative repercussions that might impact internal or public perceptions of your organization.
+This could reduce both pushback from your superiors or from the difficult employee, and it may lower litigation risks or negative repercussions that might impact internal or public perceptions of your organization.

 Ready to Take the Next Step?